 Social Media Terms of Use

-International Day of People with Disability (IDPwD) uses a range of social media channels to inform, engage, communicate with and learn from stakeholders and the Australian community.
+International Day of People with Disability (IDPwD) uses social media to inform, engage, communicate with the Australian community.

 Facebook